Orbit spaces and leaf spaces of foliations as generalized manifolds: The first Chern class for the Reeb foliation

 where $f=f(y_0)$.
 This equation can rewritten in the following form

-Therefore, by \eqref{n} $\frac{f''}{f'}$ is bounded near $y_0=\pm 1$.
-But this contradicts to the properties \eqref{f1} of the function $f$.
+Consider a sequence $\{y_{0,n}\}$ as above and substitute it to the last equality.
+The right hand side of the equality tends to $A(1,0)$ as $n$ tends to $+\infty$.
+The properties \eqref{f1} of the function $f$ imply that $\frac{f''}{f'}$ tends to $+\infty$ as $n$ tends to $+\infty$.
+We get a contradiction.
 This contradiction proves the theorem. \end{proof}

-Now we study the geometrical meaning of the first Chern class of Reeb's foliation.$^2$\footnote{$^2$ On April 19 of 2013 M.V.\,Losik informed A.\,Galaev in an email that the first Chern class defines the Reeb foliation up to the orientation.
+Now we study the geometrical meaning of the first Chern class of Reeb's foliation\footnote{On April 19 of 2013 M.V.\,Losik informed A.\,Galaev in an email that the first Chern class defines the Reeb foliation up to the orientation.
 Unfortunately, the proof of this statement is missing.
-It is a challenge to recover the proof.} First we recall that Reeb's foliation is determined up to isomorphism by the holonomy group of the compact leaf $S^1\x S^1$ (see \cite{Ser}) and by some considerations on orientation studied in details in \cite{Miz}.
-The generator of this holonomy group is defined by the conjugation class of the germ of a diffeomorphism $g(t)$ of the interval $(-\ep,\ep)$ which is infinitely tangent to the identity, i.e. we have $g'(1)=1$ and $g^{(n)}(1)=0$ for $n>1$.
-Moreover, $g=g_1\o g_2$, where $g_1$ and $g_2$ are germs of diffeomorphisms which are infinitely tangent to the identity, $g_1$ equals the identity for $t>1$, and $g_2$ equals the identity for $t>1$.
-Moreover, we may suppose that $g_1$ is monotone function.
+The following sentence suggests that the idea of the proof was to show that the first Chern class determines the holonomy group of the compact leaf.}.
+We recall that Reeb's foliation is determined up to isomorphism by the holonomy group of the compact leaf $\mathbb S^1\x \mathbb S^1$ (see \cite{Ser}) and by some considerations on orientation studied in details in \cite{Miz}.